-I hope this vegan chocolate guide is useful to you.
+Is chocolate vegan?
+I hope this vegan chocolate guide has answered your question and has been useful to you.
 If you enjoyed this post, please share it with a friend or Pin for later! xo

-Homemade dairy-free chocolate recipe with just 3 ingredients.
+Homemade vegan chocolate recipe with just 3 ingredients.

 - 40 g Cocoa butter, finely chopped